Trump orders U-turn to get China’s ZTE back into business

 That cut off access to the US technology it needs to build most of its products, from Qualcomm’s semiconductors to optical chips from Lumentum Holdings.

-In an April 16th statement, commerce secretary Wilbur Ross said ZTE made false statements to the US government and “covered up the fact” that the company paid full bonuses to employees that had engaged in illegal conduct.
+In an April 16th statement the US commerce secretary, Wilbur Ross, said ZTE made false statements to the US government and “covered up the fact” that the company paid full bonuses to employees that had engaged in illegal conduct.
+“This egregious behaviour cannot be ignored,” Mr Ross said.

-“ZTE misled the Department of Commerce,” Mr Ross said.
-“Instead of reprimanding ZTE staff and senior management, ZTE rewarded them.
-This egregious behaviour cannot be ignored.”

-US military exchanges also have stopped selling smartphones made by ZTE and Huawei Technologies after the Pentagon warned that the devices pose a security risk to military personnel and operations, the defence department said earlier this month.

-ZTE’s increasingly precarious position is exacerbating tensions between the world’s two biggest economies, now involved in sensitive negotiations to try and forestall a trade war.
+ZTE’s increasingly precarious position is exacerbating tensions between the world’s two biggest economies, now involved in sensitive negotiations to try to forestall a trade war.

-The company also has been working on new, faster fifth-generation wireless technology, along with local rival Huawei.
-That’s a key technology battle between the US and China – and one that China has a chance to win. – Bloomberg
+The company also has been working on new, faster fifth-generation wireless technology, along with its local rival Huawei.
+That is a key technology battle between the US and China – and one that China has a chance to win. – Bloomberg